codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 .. literalinclude:: configuration/002.php

-If no namespace is provided, it will look for the file in all defined namespaces as well as **app/Config/**.
+If no namespace is provided, it will look for the file in the **app/Config** folder first, and if not found, look for in the **Config** folder in all defined namespaces.

 All of the configuration files that ship with CodeIgniter are namespaced with ``Config``.
 Using this namespace in your application will provide the best